 3. Students graduating from a diploma or associate degree program are required to take either the ETS Proficiency Profile and/or the ACT Career Readiness Certification examinations prior to graduation.
 The results of this testing do not have any impact upon graduation and are utilized for the purposes of assessing the extent to which graduates have attained college-level general education competencies.
 The results of the assessment are utilized to determine the need for improvement strategies in curriculum coursework directly related to core general education competencies.
 The ACT Career Readiness Certification is an industry-recognized credential that is beneficial to students with job placement.

-4. Applications for graduation must be submitted to the Student Services Office at least one semester prior to the completion of course requirements.
+4. Applications for Degree Completion must be submitted to the Student Services Office at least one semester prior to the completion of course requirements.
 One semester prior to the semester that the student expects to complete diploma or degree requirements, the student is expected to have a preliminary record check by an academic advisor.
 It is the student’s responsibility to arrange for a final record check with the Director of Admissions.

 5. Students are expected to be present for graduation practice and ceremony, if participating.